iamvvra/k8swatcher/README.md

 Technically, the`k8swatcher` can connect & watch almost all the flavors of Kubernetes versions - vannila kubernetes, `Redhat Openshift`, AWS `eks`, Google `gke`, Azure `aks`, DigitalOcean or the Platform9 - additionaly, it works in `minikube` and `minisihft`, too.
 It was tested in `minikube`, `minishift`, Redhat Openshift, eks & gke clusters.

-The current version supports notifying events only to Mattermost.
+The current version supports notifying events to Mattermost & Slack.

 ## Setup
 The `k8swatcher` can be run in different ways.